Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 }
 ```

 In this case, we are updating a non-primitive data type ("details" object), specifically the "level" field within it.
-The server should handle dynamic updates for non-primitive data correctly, preserving the existing details while updating only the specified fields.
+The server should handle dynamic updates for non-primitive data correctly, preserving the existing fields while updating only the specified fields.

 After the update, the new course details would be: